Guide to Visiting Taipei, Taiwan for the First Time

 The One and Only Taipei for First Time Visitors Guide You’ll Ever Need

-If you’re planning a trip to Taipei, Taiwan for the first time, you’re in the right place.
-I’ll point out the single best area to stay in Taipei for sightseeing plus five popular and affordable hotels you will like in Taipei.
+If you’re planning a trip to Taipei, Taiwan, for the first time, you’re in the right place.
+I’ll highlight the best area to stay in Taipei for sightseeing, along with five popular and affordable hotels you’ll enjoy.

-Plus I’m throwing in a couple of recommended restaurants in Taipei you should definitely try for a first taste of Taiwan!
+Plus, I’m throwing in a couple of recommended restaurants in Taipei you should try for a first taste of Taiwan!

-You’ll certainly learn a lot on this post based on my frequent travel experiences to Taipei!
+You’ll undoubtedly learn a lot from this post based on my frequent travel experiences to Taipei!

 On This Trip to Taipei, Taiwan…

-Usually when I make my annual trip back to New York I usually stop over in Seoul, South Korea for a weeks stay.
+Usually, when I make my annual trip back to New York, I stop over in Seoul, South Korea, for a week’s stay.
 That’s my usual routine.

-But I’ve been changing it up a bit like going to Doha, Qatar for the first time last year.
-This year, I also decided it was time to visit someplace different again.
+But I’ve been changing it up a bit, like going to Doha, Qatar, for the first time last year.
+This year, I also decided it was time to visit somewhere different again.

 My travel agent gave me a few options.
 Taipei was one of them.
-And like that, I decided it was due time to visit Taiwan again.
+And like that, I decided it was due time to revisit Taiwan.

-I also wanted to gather and research up to date info for writing this post about visiting Taipei.
-Particularly for those planning their very own first exciting trip to Taiwan.
+I also wanted to gather and research up to date information for writing this post about visiting Taipei, particularly for those planning their very own first exciting trip to Taiwan.

 Streets of Taipei

 Early April weather in Taipei.
-The weather was cloudy and cool some days other days nice and warm…
+The weather was cloudy and cool on some days, other days nice and warm…

-If you’re a regular blog reader of mine you know I’m not big on planning.
-Just like I did when I first visited Taipei or anywhere else for that matter.
-I just go.
-And if I make a mistake then I’ve made a mistake and learned something in the end.
+If you’re a regular blog reader of mine, you know I’m not big on planning.
+Just like I did when I first visited Taipei, or anywhere else for that matter.
+I go.
+And if I make a mistake, then I’ve made a mistake and learned something in the end.

-So on this guide to Taipei you’ll learn what to expect while traveling to Taipei from the mistakes of yours truly.
+So, in this guide to Taipei, you’ll learn what to expect while traveling to Taipei from the mistakes of yours truly.

-I’ll start off by letting you know what to do the first thing after stepping into the arrival hall of Taoyuan Airport.
-To the best mode of public transportation to reach the city of Taipei.
+I’ll start by letting you know what to do after stepping into the arrival hall of Taoyuan Airport.
+The best mode of public transportation to reach the city of Taipei.

 Here we go!